 Note: To create a greater curve, use more strokes at each step, but keep the number of strokes at the edges greater than in the middle.

-6. Use the Ruler Trick to remove the burr from the back of the blade.

-7. Flatten your stones when you are done.
+- 6. Use the Ruler Trick to deburr the back of the blade. - 7.
+Flatten your stones when you are done.